moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step3_alignment.md

 What happens: Quality-trimmed FASTQ files are aligned to the reference genome using HISAT2.
 The alignments are converted into sorted BAM files, and logs are saved for reproducibility and troubleshooting.
 Script: scripts/05_create_bamFile_by_hisat2_and_save_logs.sh

+4. check function of hisat2
+What happens: After alignment, logs of hisat2 used for visualization to show its performance.
+Script: 06_hisat2_piechartCreater.py

-4. Gene Quantification (Next Step)
+6. Gene Quantification (Next Step)

 What happens: After alignment, the next stage is quantifying gene expression.
 This involves counting reads mapped to each gene using the aligned BAM files and the reference annotation.